 Favourite thing to do in my job: That moment when after a lot of struggle the program you wrote for the computer runs smoothly and your results start to make sense!

-Even the magnet that you use to stick stuff on your fridge behaves really differently when you put it under huge amount of pressure or really high/really low temperatures, so I recreate these conditions to figure out what’s happening!
+My Work: Even the magnet that you use to stick stuff on your fridge behaves really differently when you put it under huge amount of pressure or really high/really low temperatures, so I recreate these conditions to figure out what’s happening!

 Materials are a big part of our everyday life and a lot of challenges in technology are related to a generic “can we make this better?
 Can we use something else?”.

 As a material chemist, it is my job to try to answer these questions either by creating new materials or find new behaviour in materials that we already know from other points of view.

 In the field that I chose, the way we deal with this is by introducing “extreme conditions” in the mix.
 You might know what material you get and how it behaves in your “normal” conditions of temperature and pressure, but things tend to change quite a lot if you reduce or increase the temperature a lot, or you put strong magnets around your material, or you increase the pressure.

 Pushing the pressure conditions towards the extreme is particularly interesting because we can make materials in that conditions and save them as they are, or we can study the way they change while we modify the conditions.

 I particularly like to look at the way the atoms inside a material change their arrangement while you do all of this.

 It’s usually the change in arrangement that makes the material behave different (maybe it was magnetic and now it’s not any more, maybe it conducts electricity better under pressure, you name it!), so if you want to actually find something new and then use it in a practical way, it’s a good way to go!